imosudi/tinyml-fall-detection-arduino/README.md

 ```

 > If you already have the repository checked out, run the `venv` and install steps from inside the project folder.
+>
+> **Note:** `requirements.txt` only includes dependencies for `data_capture.py` (e.g., `pyserial`).
+The notebooks were developed and run on Google Colab, so they require additional packages like TensorFlow, NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, etc. Install them separately if running notebooks locally.

 ## Requirements